ast-fortiss-tum/cam2sim/README.md

     --sim_dirs GS=data/data_for_validation/GS_trajectories
 ```

-6A is only needed if you want to evaluate freshly produced Step 5D drives saved under `data/results/`.
+`6A` is only needed if you have produced new data in earlier steps (Step 5D drives under `data/results/`, or new semantic outputs under `data/processed_dataset/`) and want to feed it to the metric scripts.
 Skip it if you only want to score the bundled baseline.

-6B and 6C are independent and can be run in any order, with or without 6A.
+`6B` and `6C` are independent and can be run in any order, with or without `6A`.

 ### Output